• Skip to primary navigation

 It seems pretty obvious, but you’d be surprised at how many people forget or don’t seem to understand that they have to pay interest on top of their debt.
 The fact is, debt isn’t free.
 If you borrow money, no matter what, you’re going to have to pay back more than what you borrowed.

-Look at my own debt repayment story.
-My $87,000 worth of student loans required me to spend $102,000 in order to pay it all off.
-That’s a pretty big number I had to pay back – about 17% more than what I actually borrowed.
+My own debt repayment story is a good example of how much interest can impact how fast you can pay off your debt.
+For me to pay off $87,000 worth of student loans, I had to spend $102,000.
+That’s a pretty big number I had to pay back - about 17% more than what I actually borrowed.
 And that’s with me paying off my debt just a few years out of school.
+If I had taken longer, I would have paid even more interest.

 The other thing that most people forget about debt – and what I think really makes it a pain to tackle – is that debt has to be paid with after-tax money.
 If you’re an aggressive saver with your pre-tax retirement savings, you’ll find that you’ll be able to accumulate money pretty fast.
 It’s not so difficult to build up savings when you’re able to save all of it without having to pay the government first.